7 Foundational, Insight-Led Customer Journeys for Every Lifecycle Stage

 To drive repeat purchases of the same category and ultimately grow the lifetime value of your customer base, set up this customer journey as follows:

 1. Identifying the products that are most commonly repurchased is your first task in selecting your replenishment journeys.
 Once you have found these products, you need to determine the average time between repurchases.
 Our recommendation is to focus on the time it takes for the first 50% of customers to repurchase.

 2. Using these insights, create the emails and paid ads featuring the products within the replenishment category.
-Ensure that your messaging speaks well to the purchasing motivation of replenishment with something like “time to restock?” for products that run out periodically or “new colours you’ll love” for products that have updated styles.
+Ensure that your messaging speaks well to the purchasing motivation of replenishment with something like “time to restock?” for products that run out periodically or “new colors you’ll love” for products that have updated styles.